stealthBS/demo1-repo/Alarms.md

 ------
 motive :

 with a single chat we can able to do conversation with all the Top AI models, and then we can compare their response side-by-side comparison, and from this technique we can find the best possible response easily within a single screen (where no switch between tabs required)

+side-by-side answer comparison